vgurianov/srt/docs/analysis_model.md

 Experimental tool include follow actions.
 - Space cells marked numbers from 0 to Nmax.
 It is variable x class ItemList.
 - Time interval marked number from 0 to Nmax.
 It is variable t class Temp.
 - Counter of bearing (abutting) node (lb = true) is variable "tick".

 Main measurement is account.
-Absolute error then is 0.5.
+Absolute error of measurement then is 0.5.
 Operation of measurement is depicted in Fig.7
 ![Fig7](Fig1-2-7.png)
 Figure 7.
 The measurement